jo-vogel/Identify_crop_yield_drivers/README.md

 Plot_composites.py creates the figures 2, A1 and A2 of the article.
 Data_processing.R, correlation_computation.R, and additional_functions.R are subroutines required for Lasso_regression.R and Figures.R.
 Lasso_lambda1se_month_xtrm_LASSO_threshbadyield005_seed1994_train70_995pix.RData contains the results of the Lasso logistic regression model using a lambda with standard error for the 995 grid points.
 It was created using Lasso_regression.R.
+Required_variables.RData contains a list of data required for plotting Fig 3, 5, 8, A3 and the supplementary GIFs when running the file Figures.R without the crop and climate data.
+They were extracted as stated in the last line in Figures.R.

 The corresponding climate and crop simulations to run the code are available from Tianyi Zhang (zhangty@post.iap.ac.cn) and Karin van der Wiel (wiel@knmi.nl) on request, respectively.
 Using the results of the Lasso logistic regression model (Lasso_lambda1se_month_xtrm_LASSO_threshbadyield005_seed1994_train70_995pix.RData, see description above) it is possible to create the figures 5, 7, 8, A3, A4 and the supplementary gifs with Figures.R without requiring the climate and crop simulation data.